iva2k/ionic3-feathers/README.md

  * [_] All hook tests should use service hooks file, not direct instantiation of a single hook (to verify subtle inter-dependencies).
  * [_] All hook tests should use app.hooks (to verify inter-dependencies, and increase coverage).
  * [_] All tests produced by ```feathers generate``` should be converted from '() => {...}' to 'function() {...}' in describe() and it() functions (Mocha requirement and feathers bug, causes done() race conditions).
+ * [_] All new pages should be converted to lazy-loading modules (add file src/pages/XX/XX.module.ts, add ```import {IonicPage} from 'ionic-angular';``` and decorator ```@IonicPage()``` before @Component in src/pages/XX/XX.ts file, and change all usages of component XX to string 'XX', remove all imports of XX component).
+ * [_] All new components should be converted to lazy-loading modules (add file .../XX.component.module.ts, add import of XX_ComponentModule to each page module that uses it and remove all imports of XX component).

 # TODO: